-- 5.1 The purpose Shared Lives Scheme is in line with the overall direction of the Council by meeting some of the Corporate Plan priorities: - 1.
-Securing the economic success of Reading and provision of job opportunities the scheme meets this aim by providing jobs to carers in Reading. - 2.
-Ensuring access to decent housing to meet local needs the scheme meets this aim by providing housing through full-time carers welcoming vulnerable adults in Reading to live with them. - 3.
-To protect and enhance the lives of vulnerable adults and children the scheme meets this aim by placing vulnerable adults with carers who safeguard the adults and help them to live more independently; in many cases, adults on the scheme gain skills which they would otherwise have missed such as cooking or going to the shops on their own. - 4.
+- 5.1 The purpose of this section is to ensure that proposals contained in reports are in line with the overall direction of the Council by meeting at least one of the Corporate Plan priorities below: - Securing the economic success of Reading and provision of job opportunities - the scheme meets this aim by providing jobs to carers in Reading

+- 2. Ensuring access to decent housing to meet local needs the scheme meets this aim by providing housing through full-time carers welcoming adults who need support in Reading to live with them. - 3.
+To protect and enhance the lives of those adults and children who will need support the scheme meets this aim by placing adults with carers who safeguard the adults and help them to live more independently; in many cases, adults on the scheme gain skills which they would otherwise have missed such as cooking or going to the shops on their own. - 4.
 Ensuring that there are good education, leisure and cultural opportunities for people in Reading the scheme meets this aim by ensuring that carers involve service users in community life.
-Often, carers take service users with them to activities such as attending church, attending a social club or attending the gym. - 5.
-Ensuring the Council is fit for the future the expansion of the scheme meets this aim by offering a wider variety of placements for vulnerable adults in Reading.
+Often, carers take service users with them to activities such as attending church, attending a social club or attending the gym - 5.
+Ensuring the Council is fit for the future the expansion of the scheme meets this aim by offering a wider variety of placements for adults with care and support in Reading.
 As stated above, the use of Shared Lives as opposed to other more traditional forms of care has the potential to save money which in turn will ensure the Council can provide sustainable services.